MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ---
-title: Secure and govern a multitenant organization with Microsoft Defender XDR and Microsoft Entra Identity Governance
+title: Secure and govern SOC access in a multitenant organization with Microsoft Defender XDR and Microsoft Entra ID Governance
 description: Learn how to provide security operations analysts access to resources across tenants.
 author: rolyon
 manager: amycolannino